CT-Cultures/Content/README.md

 # ContentAI

-## ContentAI provides datasets and tools to perform data analysis on films, tv and web contents.
+## ContentAI gathers records from the various sources for registration, permit and release information on film, TV and web projects.
-Currently, this packages focus on production analysis on films an television records from China.
-We will be working on expanding global coverage.

-### (1) Datasets- ContentAI currently supports and maintains the following datasets：
+### (1) Datasets- ContentAI currently tracks updates from the following sources：
 #### ChinaFilm - China Film Administration - 中国国家电影局

     #update film registration records from ChinaFilm